 Fast-tracked surveys can command higher pricing tiers based on delivery pressure:

-- Standard (2–3 weeks): Base rate
+- Standard (2-3 weeks for deliverables): Base price

-- Express (5–7 days): +20–30%
+- Express (5-7 days for deliverables): Expect a +20-30% increase.

 How to Get the Best Price for Your Measured Building Survey